aesop/aesop-code-styles/README.md

 2. make the changes you wish to make.
 Ensure you use the correct commit type, otherwise the version might not be incremented
 3. raise a PR to `main`, ensuring to get reviews from as many members of the dev team as possible
 4. merge and wait for a new version to be published

+### Publishing new versions

+To publish to NPM this repo uses the `X_NPM_TOKEN` from the Aesop org secrets.

+Note that this secret will expire on 1st June 2024.